mathworks/awesome-matlab-students/README.md

 ## Interactive and Fun MATLAB Examples

-Dive into the vibrant world of MATLAB with this curated collection of interactive examples and delightful animations.
+Use this curated collection of interactive examples and animations to further your knowledge of MATLAB.
 Perfect for both beginners keen on mastering the basics and experienced users in search of entertainment, this assortment offers a unique blend of learning and fun.

 ### 🎲 MATLAB Interactive Examples

 Embark on an educational journey with interactive MATLAB sessions designed to make learning both fun and effective.
-Explore the links below to begin your adventure!
+These can be great to use if you are part of a student society or club and are looking to do a workshop with students.

 | Example | Description |  |
 |---------|-------------|-------|